Notice of Race and Sailing Instructions

 10.1 Races will be started by using rule 26 with the warning signal made 5 minutes before the starting signal.
 The warning signal will be a Laser class flag.

-10.2 The Race Committee may substitute whistle signals instead of flags – but beware the starting whistle will not be blown until the Commodore is in position A on the start line.
+10.2 The Race Committee may substitute whistle signals instead of flags – but beware- a starting whistle may not be blown until the Commodore is in position A on the start line.

 10.3 The starting and finishing line will be between a Race Committee flag at the end of A-Dock and an Orange (or something similar) buoy.
 The buoy may be substituted with a crab trap float.